Park Avenue (Kochi): Major Landmarks/Junctions

-The road ends at entrance of Broadway Market.
+The road ends at entrance of Broadway, Kochi.
 All the above structures are located on eastern side of the Road whereas the western side is occupied with Park.
 Apart from Subhash Chandra Bose Park and Indira Priyadarshini Children's Park, a large open ground called Rajendra Maidan and a small lawn gardens called Ambedkar Park also exists.
 The Main Ernakulam Boat Jetty is located in middle of Park Avenue.